'Stay away from deep-fried Mars Bars,' Murray tells Federer

 'Incredible what Federer did'

-As well as a singles match between Murray and Federer, this year's event will also feature Murray and his brother, Jamie, taking on former British number one Tim Henman and showman Mansour Bahrami in a doubles match.
+As well as a singles match between Murray and Federer, this year's event will also feature the Scot and his brother Jamie taking on former British No. 1 Tim Henman and showman Mansour Bahrami in a doubles match.
 All proceeds will go to charity.

-Having offered Federer culinary advice, Murray said he would also learn from Federer's Australian Open triumph and consider taking longer breaks from the sport.
+Having offered culinary advice, Murray said he would also learn from Federer's Australian Open triumph and consider taking longer breaks from the sport.

-Despite having not played competitively for six months as he recovered from injury, Federer won his 18th grand slam in Melbourne last month, beating Rafael Nadal -- another player whose season was hampered by injury last year -- in the final.
+Despite having not played competitively for six months as he recovered from injury, Federer extended his record tally of grand slam titles in Melbourne last month, beating Rafael Nadal -- another player whose season was hampered by injury last year -- in the final.

-"It is incredible what he [Federer] did in Australia after such a long break," said Murray, who ended 2016 as the world number one following five title wins between October and December.
+"It is incredible what he (Federer) did in Australia after such a long break," said Murray, who ended 2016 as the world No. 1 following five title wins between October and December.

 "In tennis we play so much for a lot of the year that actually sometimes coming into events fresh can also be a huge advantage.